Benign symmetric lipomatosis

-Benign symmetric lipomatosis is a skin condition characterized by extensive symmetric fat deposits in the head, neck, and shoulder girdle area.
-The German surgeon Otto Wilhelm Madelung was the first to give a detailed description of the disorder.
-This condition is very rare, with an estimated incidence of 1 in 25,000, and affects males up to 30 times more frequently than females.
+Benign symmetric lipomatosis, also known as Madelung's disease, is an adult-onset skin condition characterized by extensive symmetric fat deposits in the head, neck, and shoulder girdle area.
+The symmetrical fat deposits are made of unencapsulated lipomas, which distinguishes it from typical lipomatosis which has encapsulated lipomas that are not usually symmetrical.
+Benjamin Brodie described the condition in 1846.
+The German surgeon Otto Wilhelm Madelung was the first to give a detailed description of the disorder in 1888, followed by Launois and Bensaude in 1898.